anchorblock/object_detection/README.md

 # you can pass them to feature_extractor for postprocessing
 result = feature_extractor.post_process_panoptic_segmentation(outputs, target_sizes=[image.size[::-1]])[0]
-# we refer to the demo notebooks for visualization (see "Resources" section in the MaskFormer docs)

 predicted_panoptic_map = result["segmentation"]

-# Get segments_info
 segments_info = result['segments_info']

 # Convert the tensor to numpy
 image_array = predicted_panoptic_map.numpy()